Skip to main content

 Overview

-This guide shows you how to log spans to Galileo using the @log decorator in Python, or the log wrapper in TypeScript.
+This guide shows you how to log spans to Galileo using the @log decorator in Python, or the log wrapper in TypeScript to log function calls using the async OpenAI SDK as LLM spans.
+In this guide you will:

 Before you start